jasonyux/LocalRQA/docs/index.rst

 ..
-OpenRQA documentation master file, created by sphinx-quickstart on Fri Nov 17 21:45:00 2023.
+LocalRQA documentation master file, created by sphinx-quickstart on Fri Nov 17 21:45:00 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OpenRQA's documentation!
+Welcome to LocalRQA's documentation!
 ===================================

-OpenRQA is a framework ...
+LocalRQA is a framework ...

 .. toctree::
    :maxdepth: 2